aurorax-space/docs/README.md

 $ python3 -m pip install -r requirements.txt
 ```

 5. Since the submodules in this repository are Python projects, their API references can be generated automatically using ```pdoc3```.
-This step generates HTML files and places them in the ```docs/python_libraries/<submodule_name>``` directory.
+This step generates HTML files and places them in the specified directory.
 The command to generate the docs is run through Poetry because the dependencies of the package were installed by Poetry in a virtual environment.
 This additional step ensures that each submodule maintains its own dependencies and that the documentation is generated for exactly the dependencies used by the submodule.

 ```
 $ cd pyaurorax
-$ poetry run python3 -m pdoc --html --force --output-dir ../docs/python_libraries/pyaurorax/api_reference pyaurorax --config "lunr_search={'fuzziness': 1}"
+$ poetry run python3 -m pdoc --html --force --output-dir ../docs/code/pyaurorax_api_reference pyaurorax --config "lunr_search={'fuzziness': 1}"
 ```

 6. Build and serve the website locally.